DSCI-310-2025/dsci-310-group-03/README.md

 The [dataset](https://archive.ics.uci.edu/dataset/863/maternal+health+risk) used in this project is originally sources from UC Irvine Machine Learning Respository, consisting of 1014 observations and 7 features related to patient physiological measurements.

+## Project Findings

+### Best Performing Model
+Our analysis indicates that maternal health risk during pregnancy can be predicted with an accuracy of 81.19% using a random forest decision tree model it is our most effective predictive approach.
+The second best model, multinomial logistic regression, achieved a 57.92% accuracy.
+Both outperforms the the baseline of 40.10%, which is good.
+These results align with past research, where random forests tend to perform better due to their ability to capture complex, non-linear relationships.

+### Key Findings & Interpretation
+While random forests provide strong predictive accuracy, multinomial logistic regression allows for greater interpretability by estimating how individual factors contribute to maternal health risk.
+The strongest predictors of high risk versus low risk were:

+- Body temperature: A 1-unit increase was associated with a 2.29 $\times$ increase in the odds of being in the high-risk category.
+- Blood sugar levels: A 1-unit increase increased the odds by 2.13 $\times$.

+Both models performed best at identifying high-risk cases, suggesting that extreme maternal health risks are more distinguishable based on physiological indicators.

+### Implications & Limitations
+These findings suggest that body temperature and blood sugar levels are important factors in assessing maternal health risk.
+However, this does not imply causality—lowering these values may not necessarily reduce risk.
+Additionally, the analysis is limited by the number of variables included.
+Other important factors such as age, pre-existing health conditions, lifestyle, and socioeconomic factors could further refine the models and improve generalizability.

+## What This Means
+- These insights could help guide future maternal health research to explore whether these risk factors play a causal role in maternal health outcomes.
+- Further studies could investigate whether certain age groups or demographics are more vulnerable to these risk factors.
+- Medical professionals should not use this analysis for clinical decision-making, but it may inform broader research on maternal health monitoring.

 ## How to Run the Data Analysis
 To replicate this analysis, kindly follow the instructions below:
 1. Clone repository